-Presbyterian College rising junior psychology major Destiny Willis spent the Spring Semester conducting research using male Syrian hamsters, in hopes of learning more about human psychological disorders.
+Presbyterian College rising junior psychology major Destiny Chandler spent the Spring Semester conducting research using male Syrian hamsters, in hopes of learning more about human psychological disorders.

 Dr. Askew said this type of research is a logical extension of classroom learning.
 “Research experiences provide students with the opportunity to contribute to a body of knowledge, to refine critical and analytical skills, and to prepare for graduate study or professional life.”

 In fact, Chandler’s time in the lab has allowed her to discover that psychology is more than just an interest for her.
 It is a life’s calling – a desire to understand the inner workings of the human mind, and a passion to use that knowledge to help others.

 “I have always been fascinated with how complex our minds are, as well as the behavioral aspects associated with neurological processes,” said Chandler.
 “I believe that psychology is the study of not only the mind and behavior, but also of existence, which can be applied to every single aspect of one’s life.
 The potential for social conflict research to improve our understanding of a number of psychiatric disorders has fueled my interest of psychopathology.”

 Chandler continued, “As I have enjoyed working in a laboratory setting, I have decided to pursue graduate studies in clinical neuropsychology with a focus on anxiety disorders.
 I believe I will be able to relate to my patients, seeing I have an anxiety disorder.”

 Chandler would also like to continue to mentor other researchers, which she has also been doing this summer in addition to her own lab research.
 She knows first-hand how sharing her love of psychology can impact others with an interest in the field.